Follow the 3Ws and do your Daily Health Check before leaving your residence hall or coming to campus.

 Federal Work Study provides employment opportunities for students demonstrating financial need and is awarded as part of the student's Financial Aid package.
 Applications are made through the Financial Aid Office by completing a FAFSA (Free Application for Federal Student Aid) form.

-Once awarded, all available work study jobs can be found on our Career Gear website
+Once awarded, all available work study jobs can be found on our Handshake website

-You will need a resume to apply to most Work Study jobs in Career Gear.
-This is a requirement for almost all jobs in Career Gear.
+You will need a resume to apply to most Work Study jobs in Handshake.
+This is a requirement for almost all jobs in Handshake.
 If you don't have a resume or are not happy with your current one, do not worry!
 You only need a document in the resume field to apply, it doesn't need to be perfect.
 If you would like help creating or improving your resume.
 Check out our resume page for more information.

 Students' work hours are based on the total amount awarded, and the amount earned through work study cannot exceed the Federal Work Study Award.
 The Federal Work-Study wages can be used towards tuition, books, or any other necessities while attending Appalachian State University.
 We encourage you to consider employment as an option for financing your education.